Learn when working with a coach would benefit you.

 Use the time to find out how it would be to talk with them about your issue, ask any questions you have about their coaching and explore how they would specifically work with you to help you resolve your issue.

 There should be no pressure for you to sign up to coaching during the call.
-It is simply to discover if you both feel you can work together.
+It is simply to explore if you both feel you can work together and discuss how that might be.

 Summary